GoogleCloudPlatform/cloud-hackathons/faq/template-coach-guide.md

 ## Coach's Guides

-- Challenge 0: Prepare Your Workstation
-   - Get yourself ready to develop your IoT solution
-- Challenge 1: Hub To Start
+- Challenge 1: Provision an IoT environment
    - Create an IoT Hub and run tests to ensure it can ingest telemetry
-- Challenge 2: Get To That Edge
+- Challenge 2: Your First Device
    - Make the connection to your Edge device and see that it is properly provisioned.
-- Challenge 3: Konnection is Key
+- Challenge 3: Connecting the World
    - Connect your device and make sure it can see all other devices in your team.
-- Challenge 4: Scale FTW
+- Challenge 4: Scalable Monitoring of Telemetry
    - Figure out the scale problem in the world of IoT.
 How do you hand trillions of data points of telemetry?

 ## Coach Prerequisites